 Airlines begin Beta testing GlobalBeacon and Aireon data.

-Airlines and aircraft operators must automatically receive 4D positions at least once-every-minute when an aircraft is in distress.
+Airlines and aircraft operators are expected to automatically receive aircraft positions at least once-every-minute when an aircraft is in distress.